Houet/Japon/README.md

 Configure | Change settings, open configure window Help | Show this page

-Open a stream is not available yet.
+*Open a stream is not available yet*

 ####Button: